sandialabs/snl-quest/README.md

 #### OSX, Linux
 Currently, we do not offer executable packages of QuESt for OSX or Linux operating systems.
 They are possible to package but we have not implemented those packaging processes yet.
 Installing from source code is an option.

-#### Solvers compatible with Pyomo
+#### Solvers
-When running the executable version of QuESt, a solver compatible for Pyomo is required to be installed and on your system path.
-Here are a few examples:
+When running the executable version of QuESt, a solver compatible for Pyomo is still required to be installed and on your system path.
+Please refer to the [solvers](#install-solvers) section for details.

-##### Installing GLPK (for Windows)
-1. Download and extract the executables for Windows linked [here](http://winglpk.sourceforge.net/).
-2. The glpk_*.dll and glpsol.exe files are in the `w32` and `w64` subdirectories for 32-Bit and 64-Bit Windows, respectively.
-Select the pair for the appropriate version of Windows that you are using.
-You can place them in the same directory as the QuESt executable.
-   * Alternatively, you can place those files to the `C:\windows\system32` directory in order to have them in your system path.
-This will make GLPK available for the rest of your system instead of just for QuESt.
-   * (When placing the files in your system path) Try running the command ``glpsol`` in the command prompt (Windows) or terminal (OSX).
-If you receive a message other than something like "command not found," it means the solver is successfully installed.

 ### Installing from source code (advanced)
 For all platforms, you can instead install QuESt using the codebase in this repository.